 Setting-up principle

-The set-up of these squid traps is shown in the following picture.
+The set-up of these squid traps is shown in the following drawing.

 A water depth of 7 – 23 meters was suggested, as this is a typical depth for catching squid in the Gulf of Thailand.
 The waters of the Andaman Sea coastline are deeper, but lifting these traps from below about 25 meters is impractical.

-The traps are lifted every morning from the bottom, and the catch is scooped out of the cage.
+Every morning, the traps are lifted from the bottom, and the catch is scooped out of the cage.
 If necessary, the outside of the cage is cleaned with a whip-like brush after re-baiting with fresh squid eggs.
 This removes juvenile barnacles, mud, algae, and other marine growth.
 At the latest, after one month, the traps are pulled from the waters.
 They will be dried on land, properly cleaned, and repaired if required.

 Lessons learned from rectangular squid traps in Thailand: